 However, the TN status may be renewed indefinitely in three-year increments, although it is not a ‘permanent’ or immigrant visa and if US immigration officials suspect it is being used as a de facto green card, they may elect to deny further renewals.

 The set of occupations permitted to petition for TN status is also quite a bit more limited than for the H-1B visa.

-Spouse and dependent children of a TN professional can be admitted into the United States in the TD status.
+Spouse and dependent children of a TN professional can be admitted into the United States in the TN status.

 Canadian citizenship for TN status purposes may be by descent or naturalization.
 Those with qualifications from sources outside Canada or the U.S. must prove equivalency to the U.S. requirements.
 There is no appeal recourse if one is refused TN status.

 Tax Requirements of Canadians Working in the US

 Canadian TN status workers appear to be responsible for US Medicare, State, Federal and Social Security taxes whether they are resident or non-resident (working remotely) in the U.S.

 If their legal residence is still in Canada, workers are also required to file Provincial and Federal income tax but can credit some part of the taxes paid in the United States.

 Bilateral treaties exist to allow workers to regain benefits.
 For example, years worked in the U.S. may contribute to the Canada Pension Plan and Old Age Security eligibility with the proper paperwork.